Contempt of Court Warrant

 Examples

-A flat fee might be negotiated for high-profile cases or those involving significant complexity.
+A flat fee might be used for high-profile cases or when the bail amount is not substantial.

 Retainers